The opportunities are endless for forward-thinking cannabis entrepreneurs in Michigan.

 Being the owner of a marijuana microbusiness can provide many opportunities not previously available in Michigan’s cannabis industry.
 The microbusiness model is great for entrepreneurs looking to set themselves apart running a small business that is in tune with their passion and desire to participate in the legal cannabis market.

-In addition to waiting on the rules regulating Microbusinesses to be issued by the Michigan Department of Licensing and Regulatory Affairs, we will also need to see which municipalities allow Marijuana microbusinesses and which ones don’t.
-Before you start worrying too much about whether your municipality with allow them, know that each municipalities cut of the state’s excise tax on recreational Marijuana is determined by how many dispensaries and microbusinesses operate in the municipality.
-Since many municipalities are not keen on having numerous dispensary storefronts within their boundaries, we expect many cities and townships to jump on the microbusiness concept since it will allow them to obtain a greater share of the recreational marijuana tax revenue without the nuisance of numerous dispensaries.
+In addition to following the rules (which are still in finalization) regulating microbusinesses by the Michigan Department of Licensing and Regulatory Affairs (LARA), you will need to see if your desired municipality allows marijuana microbusinesses to operate.
+Each Michigan municipality receives a portion of the state’s excise tax on recreational Marijuana and that’s determined by how many provisioning centers and microbusinesses operate in the municipality.
+Many municipalities are not keen on having numerous provisioning center storefronts within their boundaries, however, we expect many cities and townships to jump on the microbusiness concept as it will allow them to obtain a greater share of the recreational marijuana tax revenue without the presence of numerous Marijuana storefronts.

 What’s a Marijuana Microbusiness?

 Proposition One legalized recreational marijuana in the State of Michigan and created new license types for cannabis companies in Michigan.
 While most recreational cannabis licenses require the applicant to first have a Michigan medical marijuana license, one license type did not—the Marijuana Microbusiness.

 A Michigan microbusiness license allows the holder to grow up to 150 plants, process those plants into a variety of cannabis extracts and edibles, and sell those products directly to the consumer.
 There are limits to what the microbusiness can do, however, as well as limits to who can be a licensee.